-- Host/Conduct instrument masterclasses to introduce new technique to musicians - Play alongside the high school band at a sporting event - 5 CRESCENDO

-- Help students with all-region or other competition music - Help band director with sectionals or play-offs for part placement - Sit in on a sectional and give feedback on performance and help students with any issues - Conduct a Mini Concert for the students showcasing different styles of music - Invite students to a concert for your bands and allow them to play alongside your band in a rehearsal or the performance - Start an Adopt-a- Band program with a high school and create a long standing relationship with this band - Help teach marching basics, learn music, or drill during band camp - Host a Band Day where high school students can come learn about being in a college band (a pre-existing Band Day hosted by your university will not count for this project.
-Must be planned and executed by chapter) - Host a dance/auxiliary clinic to teach visual performers about these sections of the band
+- Host or conduct instrument masterclasses to introduce a new technique to musicians - Play alongside the high school band at a sporting event - Help students prepare their all-region or other competition music - Help band director with sectionals or play-offs for part placement - Sit in on a sectional and give feedback on performance and help students with technique - Conduct a Mini Concert for the students showcasing contrasting styles of music - Invite students to a concert for your bands and allow them to play alongside your band in a rehearsal or the performance - Start an Adopt-a-Band program with a middle school and create a long-standing relationship with this band director and students - Help teach marching basics, learn music, or drill during band camp - Host a Band Day where high school students can learn about being in a college band (A pre-existing Band Day hosted by your university will not count for this project.
+This must be planned and executed by Chapter) - Host a dance/auxiliary clinic to teach visual performers about these sections of the band

-The above listing is not fully inclusive of activities your chapter can complete for a Crescendo project.
-Many of these activities can be facilitated as your chapter works with a variety of groups outside of a school setting.
-For final selection of any of your activities, continue to work with the school or organization contact to identify the best project for your audience.
-For any activities that your chapter may have questions regarding the eligibility for a Crescendo project, please contact your National Vice President for Special Projects to discuss.
+The above listing is not fully inclusive of activities your Chapter can complete for a Crescendo project.
+Many of these activities can be facilitated as your Chapter works with various groups outside of a school setting.
+As you reach your final activity selection, continue to work with the school or organization contact to identify the best project for your audience.
+For questions regarding the eligibility for a Crescendo project, please contact your National Vice President for Special Projects to discuss.